OpenEvalProject/evals/manuscripts/elife-44837/v1/manuscript.md

 We used a random effects (RFX) analysis to compute the speech vs speaker contrast across participants to test our first hypothesis that the MGB response is modulated by this contrast.
 To do this, we took the first level contrasts across participants and entered them into an RFX model to be estimated using REML.
 Based on the results of previous experiments (Díaz et al., 2012; von Kriegstein et al., 2008b), we expected a result for the categorical speech vs speaker contrast in the left and right MGB.
 Our second hypothesis was that the proportion of correct button presses in the speech task correlates with the responses elicited by the speech vs speaker contrast over participants in the left MGB only (von Kriegstein et al., 2008b; Díaz et al., 2012).
 We thus computed the RFX correlation between the speech vs speaker contrast and the proportion of correct button presses in the speech task across participants.
 This was implemented using the behavioral percent correct scores for the speech task as a covariate of interest for each participant in the SPM RFX model.
 We used an equivalent procedure to test for correlation between the speech vs speaker task contrast and the proportion of correct button presses in the speaker task across participants.
 To formally test for a difference between these two correlations we performed a comparison using a freely available online tool (comparingcorrelations.org) (Diedenhofen and Musch, 2015).
 This tool computes the z-score and p-value of the difference between two correlations based on Hittner et al. (2003).

-## Meta-analysis of the main effect of task (speech vs speaker task contrast)
+### Meta-analysis of the main effect of task (speech vs speaker task contrast)

 The lack of statistical significance for the speech vs speaker contrast raised the question whether the overall effect is different from the ones reported previously (Díaz et al., 2012; von Kriegstein et al., 2008b).
 We performed a random effects meta-analysis to test whether the lack of task-dependent modulation in the present study was different from other studies that have reported a task-dependent modulation of the MGB.
 We included five studies in the meta-analysis that included a speech task vs control task contrast: two experiments from von Kriegstein et al. (2008b), the data from the control participants of Díaz et al. (2012), the result of a recent study (Mihai et al., 2019), and the result of the current study.
 Effect sizes and standard errors were entered into a random effects model that was estimated with maximum likelihood using JASP 0.9 (jasp-stats.org).

-## Statistical analysis of the MGB localizer
+### Statistical analysis of the MGB localizer

 For the MGB localizer we used a stick function convolved with the HRF to model each presented sound.
 Null events were not modeled, as well as repeated sounds, to avoid a sensory-motor confound through the button-press.
 The data were modeled according to Perrachione and Ghosh (2013) where repetition (TR = 2.8 s) and acquisition times (TA = 1.6 s) were modeled separately.
 The contrast Sound vs Silence was computed for each participant.
 The inference across participants was modeled using the first level contrasts in a second-level RFX analysis for the group.
 Significant voxels (see Section Masks below) in the left and right MGB found in the RFX analysis for the contrast sound vs silence were used as a mask for the tonotopy localizer.

-## Statistical analysis of the tonotopy localizer
+### Statistical analysis of the tonotopy localizer

 For the tonotopy localizer we followed a similar approach as Moerel et al. (2015).
 The sounds were first processed through the NSL toolbox (Chi et al., 2005) which mimics the spectral transformation of sounds passing through the cochlea to the midbrain.
 This frequency representation includes a bank of 128 overlapping bandpass filters equally spaced on a log frequency axis (180-7040 Hz; range 5.3 octaves).
 The resulting spectrograms were averaged over time.
 To reduce overfitting we divided the tonotopic axis into 12 equal bandwidths in octaves and averaged the model’s output within these regions.
 The MrConfon headphones guarantee a linear frequency response up to 4 kHz, thus only the first 10 bins were used in the analysis, which resulted in 10 frequency bins for each sound file.
 The frequency model consisted of a vector of values corresponding to the frequency representations per sound.
-Since each sound had a frequency representation the final model is a matrix W=[S ×F], where S is the number of sounds and F the number of features per sound.
+Since each sound had a frequency representation the final model is a matrix $W=[S\timesF]$, where $S$ is the number of sounds and $F$ the number of features per sound.
 The predictors were z-scored across bins since low frequencies have more energy and would thus be more strongly represented compared to high frequencies (Moerel et al., 2015).
 The matrix was convolved with the hemodynamic response function and its components (i.e., the 10 frequency bins) were used as regressors of interest in the design matrix of SPM.
 In addition, we included the same regressors of no-interest as in the design matrix for the speech experiment (i.e., six respiratory regressors, six realignment parameters, and a variable number of outlier regressors from the ArtifactDetect step, depending on how many outliers were found).
 Parameter estimates were calculated for each frequency bin at the first level in native space.

-## Masks
+### Masks

-## MGB localizer
+#### MGB localizer

-We created masks using all voxels from the second level MGB localizer analysis for the contrast sound vs silence (family-wise error [FWE] corrected p<0.001) constrained within a r=5 mm sphere centered at the voxel with the statistical maximum in the left and right MGB.
+We created masks using all voxels from the second level MGB localizer analysis for the contrast sound vs silence (family-wise error [FWE] corrected $p<0.001$) constrained within a $r=5$ mm sphere centered at the voxel with the statistical maximum in the left and right MGB.
 We chose such a stringent p-value due to the strong effect and the multitude of above threshold voxels found within and around the left and right MGB.
 This procedure excluded all voxels which were clearly too far away from the structural boundaries of the MGB as seen in the MP2RAGE MNI template, yet still within the cluster, to be considered part of the MGB.
 These masks were inverse transformed per participant from MNI space to participant space using ANTs.
-Above threshold voxels (uncorrected p<0.05) within the transformed masks were extracted, for each participant, from the MGB localizer Sound vs Silence contrast.
+Above threshold voxels (uncorrected $p<0.05$) within the transformed masks were extracted, for each participant, from the MGB localizer Sound vs Silence contrast.
 These masks were then used to define each participant’s tonotopy with the tonotopy localizer.

-## Tonotopy localizer
+#### Tonotopy localizer

 Each voxel within each participant’s left and right MGB and IC localizer mask was labeled according to the frequency bin to which it responded strongest, that is which had the highest parameter estimate (Moerel et al., 2015).
 Thus, voxels would have values from 1 to 10 corresponding to the frequency bin that they best represented.
 This resulted in a map of frequency distributions from low to high frequencies in the left and right MGB for each participant.
 To create masks at the group level, these tonotopic maps were registered to MNI space using ANTs and averaged across participants.

 To evaluate the tonotopic representations in the MGB and IC in a similar way as Moerel et al. (2015), we visually inspected the direction which showed the strongest tonotopy.
 This was a dorsal-lateral to ventral-medial gradient that was most visible in a sagittal view.
-We thus rotated and resliced the individual maps around the z-axis by 90°, which placed the sagittal view in the x-y plane.
+We thus rotated and resliced the individual maps around the z-axis by $90°$, which placed the sagittal view in the x-y plane.
 In this plane we calculated gradient directions in 10 adjacent slices, ensuring a representative coverage of the tonotopic pattern.
-A cut at 90° captured both low and high frequency areas.
+A cut at $90°$ captured both low and high frequency areas.
 Histograms in 5° steps were calculated for each slice.
 The histograms of the gradients were then averaged first over slices per participant, followed by an average over participants.
 Based on the atlas by Morel et al. (1997) and findings of MGB subdivisions in awake primates (Bartlett and Wang, 2011) we parcellated the resulting frequency gradients as distinct regions.
 Voxels that represented the highest frequency were chosen as the boundary within each slice.
 Voxels above this boundary corresponded to one region, and those below this boundary to the other region.
 The regions were drawn in each slice using ITKSnap (v.
 3.6.0; Yushkevich et al., 2006).
 Volume size and center of mass (COM) for each gradient are listed in Table 1.

-For the IC, we created functional masks of IC responses from the MGB localizer experiment (Sound vs Silence, uncorrected p<0.05) and constrained these to the anatomical volumes of the IC.
+For the IC, we created functional masks of IC responses from the MGB localizer experiment (Sound vs Silence, uncorrected $p<0.05$) and constrained these to the anatomical volumes of the IC.
 Frequency distribution maps were calculated per participant in MNI space and averaged.
 Gradient directions were calculated from the mean tonotopy maps in three different slices.
 Histograms were then averaged and plotted.
 As the IC was not part of the main objective of this manuscript, we report it in the Supplementary file 1 and Figure 3—figure supplement 1.

 Unthresholded t-maps of contrasts of interest, tonotopy maps of the MGB and IC, as well as vMGB masks are available on neurovault (https://neurovault.org/collections/4785/).

-## Significance testing
+### Significance testing

-We used small volume corrections (SVC) to test for significant voxels for the contrast speech vs speaker task as well as the correlation of speech vs speaker task with the behavioral proportion correct scores in the speech task (significance defined as p<0.05 FWE corrected for the region of interest).
+We used small volume corrections (SVC) to test for significant voxels for the contrast speech vs speaker task as well as the correlation of speech vs speaker task with the behavioral proportion correct scores in the speech task (significance defined as $p<0.05$ FWE corrected for the region of interest).
 We tested bilaterally using the vMGB masks described above for the first hypothesis (main effect of task) and left vMGB for the second hypothesis (correlation between speech recognition performance and main effect of task) motivated by findings in previous studies (von Kriegstein et al., 2008a; Díaz et al., 2012).